 Rotterdam – Like Amsterdam but Cooler

 When most people think of visiting the Netherlands, the first place on the list is normally Amsterdam.
 With visions of canals, “coffee” shops and other exciting possibilities, tourists flock to the country’s biggest city.
 After a recent trip to Rotterdam I realised that there’s something really cool about the country’s second city that many tourists are missing out on.
 So while the hoards are fighting their way along the canals of Amsterdam, do the smart thing and visit Rotterdam instead.
 The architecture is amazing and there’s loads of fun things to do as you’ll discover in a moment.
-If you ever wanted to sail a Hot Tub Boat around a busy city centre and feel like a rock star in the process, Rotterdam is the place to be.
+If you ever wanted to sail the Rotterdam Hot Tub Boat around the city’s busy harbour and feel like a rock star then this is the place to be.

 Vessel 11 – The Most Perfect Place in the World?

-Getting Half Naked in the The Hot Tub Boat
+Getting Half Naked in the The Rotterdam Hot Tub Boat

 The main reason for our trip to Rotterdam was the result of a slightly boozy evening with some American friends back home in Cologne.
-We’d seen the hot tug on a previous visit to Rotterdam to watch the Scotland v Portugal game of Women’s European Football Championship.
-Before we knew it, our 2 hour trip on the Hot Tub Boat, “the Hot Tug” was booked and the countdown had started.
+We’d seen the Rotterdam Hot Tub Boat on a previous visit to watch the Scotland v Portugal game of Women’s European Football Championship.
+Before we knew it, our 2 hour trip on the Rotterdam Hot Tub Boat, “the Hot Tug” was booked and the countdown had started.
 As you can hopefully see from the picture, and as the name implies, this amazing idea consists of a hot tub with an electric motor that you can sail around the waterways of Rotterdam.
 As the trip got closer in the diary, the temperatures started dropping and we approached the day with a slight trepidation.

-When it came to it, any worries we had about sitting in a Hot Tub Boat in November were totally unfounded.
+When it came to it, any worries we had about being cold while sitting in the Rotterdam Hot Tub Boat on a cold November afternoon were totally unfounded.
 The Hot Tug was really warm and at the front of the boat was a wood burning stove that made sure the water stayed hot all the way through.
 Whatever you do, don’t close the top of the stove completely or the lack of oxygen might put the fire out.
 Other than that, the only other thing to worry about was lowering the chimney stack to go under low bridges.
 Apart from our designated driver, the rest of us could enjoy some drinks from Vessel 11’s bar.
 It was the perfect way to spend an afternoon.
 We felt a bit like rock stars and I lost count of the number of times we had our photo taken.

 Heaven is Beef Wellington on the Bow of a Ship